NUWCDIVNPT/stig-manager/docs/user-guide/roles-and-access.rst

 To display the Effective ACL for a User, navigate to the Users tab in the Manage Collection interface.
 Hover over the row for a User and click the target icon to open the display.

-Examples
+Examples of ACL Management
 --------------------------------------------------------

-All examples below apply to Grants to Users or User Groups.
+All examples below apply to Grants to both Users or User Groups.
-These actions can be performed by the Collection Owner or Manager in the Manage Collection interface.
+These actions can be performed by a Collection Owner or Manager in the Manage Collection interface.
 To edit the ACL for a Grant, click the "Edit ACL" button displayed when hovering over the Grant.

 .. thumbnail:: /assets/images/collection-manage-grants-w-edit-acl-highlighted-trimmed.png